wyrover/Switch/docs/Home.md

 # Switch is composed of 5 libraries

-- **Switch.Core & Switch.System** : The Switch.Core & Swirtch.System libraries are a libraries of classes, interfaces, and value types that provide access to system functionality.
+- **Switch.Core & Switch.System** : The Switch.Core & Swirtch.System libraries are libraries of classes, interfaces, and value types that provide access to system functionality.
 It is the foundation on which c++ applications, components, and controls are built.
 - **Switch.Drawing** : The Switch.Drawing library contains types that support basic GDI+ graphics functionality.
 Child namespaces support advanced two-dimensional and vector graphics functionality, advanced imaging functionality, and print-related and typographical services.
 A child namespace also contains types that extend design-time user-interface logic and drawing.
 - **Switch.Forms** : The Switch.Forms library contains classes for creating Windows-based applications that take full advantage of the rich user interface features available in the Microsoft Windows operating system.
 - **Switch.TUnit** : The Switch.TUnit library is a unit-testing framework for modern C++14.
 Initially ported from NUnit.